Do you feel like your Pinterest strategy isn’t bringing the results you need?

 How to find the best Pinterest keywords?

-See how the tool automatically suggests related, more specific keywords for your search?
+See how the tool suggests related, more specific keywords for this search?

-These are valuable Pinterest keywords that help you find more targeted, long-tail search phrases people use to find interesting content on the platform.
+These are valuable Pinterest keywords that help you find more targeted, long-tail search phrases people use on the platform.

-Seriously, Pinterest keyword research isn’t difficult.
-Just make sure to write down your keywords and group them into sensible categories in Google Sheets, for example.
+All in all, Pinterest keyword research isn’t difficult.
+Write down your keywords and group them into sensible categories in Google Sheets, for example.

-6: Use your Pinterest keywords the right way
+4: Use Pinterest keywords in the right places

 Broadly speaking, you should use keywords pretty much everywhere on Pinterest.